Can't force deputy wardens to work 365 days at schools for differently-abled: Madras HC

 The judge also directed the State to file a report in this regard and the case was posted to October 24 for further proceedings.

 The petitioner B Kayathri, deputy warden of a government high school for the visually impaired in Pudukkottai, had moved the plea to quash the proceedings of the Directorate For Welfare of the differently Abled directing her to take on additional students.
-She also sought to be granted government holidays.
+She also sought for directions to allow her to avail of government holidays.

 The State submitted that an additional deputy warden had been appointed to the school to take care of the students and consequential orders were also passed by relieving the petitioner from the additional charge.